Should you be taking your protein shake before or after your workout? This is a great debate in health and fitness circles.

 If you’re taking whey protein for weight loss, the same rules apply.

-Consuming a protein shake within 1 hour of completing your workout can help to ensure your body is replenishing its protein losses while also keeping you feeling full and satisfied.
+Consuming a protein shake within 1 hour of completing your workout can help to ensure your body gets enough protein to fuel muscle recovery and repair damaged muscle tissue.
+An added benefit is that protein also helps keep you feeling full and satisfied for longer.

 How Much Protein Do I Need Before and After a Workout